Dentist Near Waitara

 Make sure you brush gently so you won’t damage the brackets or wires and brush after every meal to prevent food particles getting stuck on the braces.
 Remember to use big circular motion and brush around all areas of the teeth.
 This includes the front, back, side and chewing surface.
 Also replace your toothbrush every 3 months or sooner when the bristles start to fray and wear down.

 Flossing is also a very important element in oral hygiene and flossing with braces can be a challenge when the wires from the braces are all connected.
 The key is patience and using the correct floss like a floss threader can help guide the floss through the wires and clean underneath.
-For better assistance you may contact one of the many dentists near Waitara to demonstrate.
+For better assistance you may contact one of the many dentists near Waitara such as Hornsby Dental to demonstrate.